Dog walking is a great way to make money on the side and get fit at the same time.

 Try typing ‘dog walking jobs’ and the name of your local area (say, ‘dog walking London’) into a search engine to see what is on offer or you could register with the national agency Animal Aunts.

 A good reputation is often key to getting work so if you want to be professionally vetted then sign up with the National Association of Registered Petsitters.
 Be warned, however, that membership doesn’t come cheap so if you’re just looking for the odd job, I wouldn’t recommend it.
-If you choose to be self-employed, you’ll need to think about how you can promote your business.
+If you choose to be self-employed, you’ll need to think about how you can promote your dog walking business.

 If you’re feeling confident, speak to people walking their dogs in the park.
 Again, if you walk your own dog already they will trust you more.

-Another good starting point is to get business cards printed, be sure to log on to Vistaprint where they offer a set of 100 for £4.99!
+Another good starting point for your dog walking venture is to get business cards printed, be sure to log on to Vistaprint where they offer a set of 100 for £4.99!

 Having a good reputation is key for this type of job.
 You could consider registering with a national association or organisation for dog walkers.